VS

 Across all battles:

-The top contender right now is Michael Phelps.
-He's seen as the ultimate Olympic champion by many.
-You can check out his and others' standings on the GOAT List.
+The top contender in the Greatest American Olympians of All Time league is Michael Phelps.
+You can check out where everyone else stands on the GOAT List.